Lead-Safe Wisconsin: Lead-Safe Renovation Rule FAQs

-The rule has five main requirements.
+The Lead-Safe Renovation Rule has five main requirements.
 Contractors must:

-- Complete a one-day training class and get certified before doing renovation work.
+- Complete a one-day training class and get certified before starting work.

-- Give homeowners and occupants information about lead-safe renovation before starting work.
+- Give the building’s owner and occupants information about lead-safe renovation before starting work.

-- Use lead-safe work practices followed by lead-safe cleaning techniques during renovations.
+- Use lead-safe work practices and cleaning techniques during renovations.

 - Conduct a “cleaning verification” to make sure the renovated area was properly cleaned.